inventree/inventree-docs/docs/start/install.md

 invoke update
 ```

+!!! info "Skip Backup"
+    By default, the `invoke update` command performs a database backup.
+To skip this step, add the `--skip-backup` flag

 This command performs the following steps:

 * Ensure all rquired packages are installed and up to date